-Epping Forest is an enchanting place.
+Epping Forest is an enchanting place and one of the best walks around London.
 The Oak Trail is a roughly two-hour walk that takes you in and around the forest.
 The route is well marked and easy to follow.
 It includes a mix of trails and paths.
 The circular route starts and ends at Theydon Bois stations, making it easy to reach.

 While on the walk you will pass beneath some veteran Beech and Oak Trees, pass through a wooded pasture, where you will see cattle grazing and past the deer sanctuary.
 It gives you a real flavour of Epping Forest.